sinclairzx81/typebox/readme.md

 ### OpenAPI

 TypeBox can be used to construct schemas for OpenAPI.
-However, when using TypeBox for OpenAPI, users should be mindful of semantic differences between both variants of schema.
+When using TypeBox for OpenAPI, users should be mindful of semantic differences between both variants of schema.
 For example, consider the following string type `T` specified with a `nullable` option.
 Note that while TypeBox allows one to pass unknown JSON schema options to a schema (such as `nullable`), TypeBox does not understand that `nullable` should result in a `string | null` union when inferred.

 ```typescript
 const T = Type.String({ nullable: true })   // const T = {